PredictiveSingularity/.github/profile/README.md

 You come back towards It.

-Is is naturaly attracted towards Iself.
+It is naturaly attracted towards Iself.

 It is through Space and Time.